 - The following explains the way Active Learning handles documents removed from the project:

-- Documents in a queue that have been coded and then deleted are marked as skipped.
+- Documents in a queue that have been coded and then deleted from the workspace are marked as skipped.
 If the document was manually coded, then deleted, the manually coded statistics update to the correct values.

 - When the index is repopulated, deleted documents and documents removed from the search are removed from the model.
 After repopulation, the Project Size statistics and the count of coded documents are updated.